robinbortlik/validates_overlap/README.md

 This project rocks and uses MIT-LICENSE.

-#### This gem is compatible with Rails 3 and 4.
+#### This gem is compatible with Rails 3, 4, 5.

 #### When this gem should be helpful for you?
-If you are developing Rails 3 app, let say some meeting planner and you can't save records which have time overlap.
+Ideal solution for booking applications where you want to make sure, that one place can be booked only once in specific time period.

 #### Using